-One of the questions I see daily in our 21 Day Fix Instant Pot FB group is, “what size Instant Pot should I buy?”
+One of the questions I see regularly in my Meal Planning group an on this blog is, “what size Instant Pot should I buy?”
 And I totally get it because I asked the same question not too long ago!
 There are so many Instant Pot size choices – it can be overwhelming to know where to begin.

 The Instant Pot comes in four different sizes – 3 quart, 5 quart, 6 quart, and 8 quart.
 Not all sizes are available for all models.
 The biggest debate I see is between the 6 and 8 quarts. so I’m going to focus on those…but I have a notes on the 3 quart option, too!

 Based on our FB group and the main Instant Pot FB group (with over a million members!), I feel pretty confident that the most popular Instant Pot is the 6 qt Duo Plus (this is what I have!).
 Here’s a quick rundown of the benefits of each size…hopefully, this will help you decide what size Instant Pot you should buy.